TheCyberLocal/OmniBrowse/Development.md

 ### Result Display
 - **Result Container**:
-  - An image on the left side, displaying the first image inside the website link (like a preview of content).
+  - An image on the right side, displaying the first image inside the website link (like a preview of content).
-  - The web page name (link) on the top right.
+  - The web page name (link) on the top left.
   - A snippet of page content below the link.
+  - Later the snippet will be loaded as a content summary.
+  - Selecting a result will open the website in a new tab.
+  - Selecting "extended summary" will generate a new and longer description.

 ### Pagination
 - **Infinite Scrolling**:
-  - Each browser tab supports infinite scrolling, loading results in chunks of 10.
+  - Each browser tab supports infinite scrolling, loading results in chunks.
-  - The Omni tab continues scrolling indefinitely, fetching the next set of results from all browsers in order.
+  - The Omni tab continues scrolling indefinitely, fetching the next set of results from all browsers in order when necessary.

-### URL Handling within Browser Tabs
-- **Tab-Specific URL Bar**:
-  - Each tab displays a URL bar directly underneath the navigation bar and above the results, showing the URL of the current page within that tab.
-  - Navigation within a tab (clicking on links in the results) updates this tab-specific URL bar but does not change the main OmniBrowser URL.
-  - Each tab's URL bar includes left and right arrows to navigate through its individual URL history.
-  - Submitting a search in the Omni search bar resets the histories of all individual browser tabs.

 ### User Experience Enhancements
 - **Persistent State**: